dijasila/GPAW/doc/install.rst

 * Python_ 2.6-3.5
 * NumPy_ 1.6.1 or later (base N-dimensional array package)
 * `Atomic Simulation Environment <https://wiki.fysi.dtu.dk/ase>`_
-* C compiler
+* a C compiler
 * LibXC_ 2.0.1 or later
 * BLAS_ and LAPACK_ libraries

 Optional, but highly recommended:

 * SciPy_ 0.7 or later (library for scientific computing, requirered for some features)
 * an MPI_ library (required for parallel calculations)
 * FFTw_ (for increased performance)
 * BLACS_ and ScaLAPACK_

 Optional, but maybe not needed:

-* HDF5 1.8.0 or later (library for parallel I/O and for saving files in HDF5 format)
+* HDF5 1.8.0 or later (library for parallel I/O and for saving files in HDF5
+  format)

 .. _Python: http://www.python.org/